acceleratelearning/github-update-dependabot-config/README.md

 Holds the PowerShell and bash scripts to update a repository's dependabot.yml file Interval and target branch can be altered in the scripts.

-Run the script from the git repository top level directory.
+Save a copy and run the script from the git repository's top level directory.

 Example usage for powershell script:
 ```